-It’s not enough because the major reason that we fail to finish our projects is not how you plan your project.
+It’s not enough because the major reason that we fail to finish our projects is not how we plan your project.
 It’s a lack of motivation.
 We run out of puff, we get distracted and we lose focus.

 Planning is not enough.
-Instead we also need design.
-In particular we need to design and embed our motivation into our project plan.
+Instead, we also need design.
+In particular, we need to design and embed our motivation into our project plan.
 To plan your project you need to include your motivation, your passion and your inspiration.

-It’s not enough to merely hope that the excitement you being your project with will continue from start to finish.
+It’s not enough to merely hope that the excitement you being your project will continue from start to finish.
 And, likewise, you can’t rely on your willpower and discipline to pick up the slack when the inevitable obstacles appear.

 Some of the things you will learn from this episode:

 - What my seven years of training as an Architect didn’t teach me

 - Why you need both the Rider and the Elephant

 - The big reason that I quit architecture

 - How to identify your strengths